 Dwarves: Again, as is typical of Western fantasy settings, dwarves are a short and sturdy race, characterised by thick beards (sometimes even on female dwarves), often as a sign of social status.
 Longer-lived than humans, but shorter-lived than gnomes or elves, they’re a brave, honourable, steadfast folk, who value tradition and loyalty, but tend to be suspicious, stubborn and averse to change, as a result.
 Dwarven society is organised in clans, and most have a preference for living underground, frequently near mines, due to their love of crafting and gems.
 Like elves and gnomes, they have an Underdark-dwelling subgroup, the duergar, who are thinner, usually bald and more prone to evil, due to bearing a demonic taint.
 The dwarves’ natural hardiness translates to a one-point bonus to their maximum Constitution.
 Conversely, they’re not the most agile of races, resulting in a one-point penalty to their maximum Dexterity.
 Moreover, their ‘tough and crusty’ image also translates to a two-point penalty to Charisma.
 So don’t pick a dwarf to lead a party.
 Being a short race, they also gain a Constitution-based bonus to their Saving Throws (Wand, Spell and Poison/Paralysis/Death).
 Dwarves, like halflings, are very limited in their class choices.
 They can be Fighters, Clerics, Thieves, or a combination thereof, but that’s it.
 Still, they do make great Fighters.
 In the thieving department, they gain a 10-point bonus to Open Locks and a whopping 15-point bonus to Detect Traps.
 There are two dwarven companions: Kagain (Evil) and Yeslick (Good).

 Halflings: The proper name for the race in their own language is “hin”, but humans call them halflings because they’re roughly half their height (think Tolkien’s hobbits, including the hairy feet).
 They mostly look like their taller brethren, although they have pointy ears, lack facial hair and are slightly longer-lived.
 They’re a friendly, conciliating, hospitable folk, with a love for simple pleasures, a practical outlook, and a focus on home and family, which they show great courage in defending.
 They also have a knack for collecting things and are generally considered to have good luck.
 Due to their quick reflexes, halflings have a one-point bonus to their maximum Dexterity.
 They also have a one-point THAC0 bonus with slings.
 However, they’re not particularly strong or insightful, which translates to a one-point penalty to Strength and Wisdom.
 To compensate, they gain Constitution-based Saving Throw bonuses (Wand, Spell and Poison/Paralysis/Death), as all short races do.
 Their greatest problem is that they have the most limited class selection: they can only be Fighters, Clerics, Thieves or Fighter/Thieves.
 They do, however, make the best Thieves, as they have bonuses across the board: fives points to Open Locks, Pick Pockets and Detect Traps, and a whopping 15 points to Stealth.
-Alora (Good) is the only halfling companion in the game.
+There are two halfling companions: Montaron (Evil) and Alora (Good).